 \section{Lagrangian variational framework}

-We construct here the Lagrangian variational framework for our ideal model of serpentine waveguide TWT.
-According to Assumption \ref{ass:mckmod} this ideal model integrates into it quantities associated with continuum of real numbers on one hand and features associated with discrete points on the another hand.
+We construct here the Lagrangian variational framework for our model of the MCK.
+According to Assumption \ref{ass:mckmod} the model integrates into it quantities associated with continuum of real numbers on one hand and features associated with discrete points on the another hand.
 The continuum features are represented by Lagrangian densities $\mathcal{L}_{\mathrm{B}}$ in equations (\ref{eq:aZep1ck}) whereas discrete features are represented by Lagrangian $\mathcal{L}_{\mathrm{CB}}$ in equations (\ref{eq:aZep1dk}) with energies concentrated in a set of discrete points $a\mathbb{Z}$.
-One possibility for constructing the desired Lagrangian variational framework is to apply the general approach develop in \cite{FigRey2} in the case of the ``rigidity'' condition.
+One possibility for constructing the desired Lagrangian variational framework is to apply the general approach developed in \cite{FigRey2} when the ``rigidity'' condition holds.
 Another possibility is to directly construct the Lagrangian variational framework using some ideas from \cite{FigRey2} and that is what we actually pursue here.

 Following to the standard procedures of the Least Action principle \cite[II.3]{ArnMech}, \cite[3]{GantM}, \cite[7]{GelFom}, \cite[8.6]{GoldM} we start with setting up the action integral $S$ based on the Lagrangian $\mathcal{L}$ defined by equations (\ref{eq:aZep1Lk}), (\ref{eq:aZep1ck}) and (\ref{eq:aZep1dk}).
 Using notations (\ref{eq:aZep1Q}) and (\ref{eq:eZep1xk}) we define the action integral $S$ as follows: